 Faithful Performance Bond

-Between the signature of the Agreement and the Effective Date, the Contractor shall furnish the WPWMA, and maintain at all times during the Term, a performance bond securing the Contractor's faithful performance of its obligations under this Agreement in the initial amount of Ten Million Dollars ($10,000,000) which shall be annually adjusted in accordance with Section 6.6.
+The Contractor shall furnish the WPWMA, and maintain at all times during the Term, a performance bond securing the Contractor's faithful performance of its obligations under this Agreement in the initial amount of Ten Million Dollars ($10,000,000) which shall be annually adjusted in accordance with Section 6.6.

 Not less than ninety (90) days before the expiration of each such current performance bond, Contractor shall furnish either the replacement bond or a continuation certificate satisfactory to the WPWMA, executed by the surety.
 Contractor may provide WPWMA with a performance bond with an annual term, which Contractor shall cause to be renewed annually to comply with the requirements of this section.
 Contractor’s failure to provide a continuation certificate, substitute bond or alternate financial assurances mechanism on time shall constitute a default, entitling the WPWMA to draw on the bond or alternative mechanism then in place and hold the funds until a new bond or substitute mechanism is provided.